-The gas commissioning notice is fitted to the rear of the boiler cupboard door.
-We recommend that the registered Gas Safe engineer completes this notice at the time of commissioning the new Leisure Lodge.
+The gas commisioning notice is fitted to the rear of the boiler cupboard door.
+We recommend that the registered Gas Safe engineer completes this notice at the time of commissioning the new RPH.
 This record of first commissioning should not be removed.

+Installation Company:

+Gas Safe registration No:

+Commissioning date:

+Engineer's name:

+Engineer's signature:

-If the residential Leisure Lodge is to be let out (either permanently or short term), then by law (The Gas Safety (Installation and use) Regulations and health and safety legislation) the current owner or their agent must ensure that: commissioning and servicing checks of gas installation and gas appliances have been carried out by a Gas Safe register engineer; the gas appliances are checked for safety at least once a year by a Gas Safe registered engineer; and a record of the installer's safety check is prominently displayed in the unit for occupants to see.
+If the RPH is to be let out on a permanently or short term basis then, law (The Gas Safety (Installation and use) (Amendment) Regulations 2018 and other more general health and safety legislation) the current owner or someone acting as their agent must ensure that:

-If the unit is being used solely for private use, other than commissioning, these checks are not required by law, but it is STRONGLY RECOMMENDED that the owner has them carried out and retains a record of the annual safety checks on appliances.
+- Commissioning checks and servicing of gas installations and gas appliances are carried out by a Gas Safe registered engineer. - The gas appliances are checked for safety at least once a year by a Gas Safe registered engineer - A record of the engineers safety check is prominently displayed in the unit for occupants to see. - If the unit is being used solely for private use, other than commissioning, these checks are not required by law, but it is STRONGLY RECOMMENDED that the owner has them carried out and retains a record of the annual safety checks on appliances. - By law only competent persons can carry out gas installation and servicing work.
+Do not attempt to work on the gas installation yourself, as to do so could be illegal and/or dangerous and could put yourself or others at risk. - Use only propane LPG at a pressure of 37mbar. - Never use appliances with a different working pressure

-MARNING:

-By law only competent persons can carry out gas installations and servicing work.
-Do not attempt to work on the gas installation yourself, as to do so could be illegal and/or dangerous and could put yourself or others at risk.

-⚠ WARNING:

-- Use only propane LPG at a pressure of 37mbar. - Never use appliances with a different working pressure.

 Propane remains fully operational down to temperatures as low as -43 degrees.
 There are a variety of sizes and shapes of cylinders in which the gasses are stored.
-Consult your Park owner who will advise you on the amount of gas needed based upon your Leisure Lodge specification and your particular family or individual requirements.
+Consult your Park owner who will advise you the amount of gas needed based upon your RPHs specification and your particular family or individual requirements.

-The LPG installation and LPG appliances in your Leisure Lodge should be checked annually by a Gas Safe registered operative.
-Contact your Park, Siting Agent or Gas Safe directly on 0800 408 5500 for a list of recommended Gas Safe Engineers.
+The LPG installation and LPG appliances in your RPH should be checked annually by a Gas Safe registered operative.
+Contact your Park, Siting Agent or Gas Safe on 0800 408 5500 for a list of recommended Gas Safe Engineers.

-Using cylinders
+5.3 Using cylinders